pixelbar/pixelbar.github.io/_posts/2025-09-22-pixelbar-10-year-anniversary.md

 Have you heard about our merchandise?
 The first batch of merchandise will be available during our 10-year anniversary!
-Want to get your hands on some? **Orders are open until September 14.**
+Want to get your hands on some? **Orders are closed.
+Stay tuned for maybe a next batch**

 For more information and to place your order, visit the **[Merchandise page](#)**.